Asbestos Air Testing & Monitoring

 Asbestos Air Testing is undertaken by drawing air through a filter over a set amount of time.
 During this time, airborne particles are monitored and are then examined by an asbestos analyst.

-NG Associates provide the following Asbestos Air Monitoring Services:
+EMS provide the following Asbestos Air Monitoring Services:

 • Four Stage Asbestos Clearance Testing to HSG 248 (The Analysts Guide) including work area/enclosure visual examination, clearance indicator air test and decontamination unit reassurance air testing as required